raevilman/the-rd-notes/notes/javascript/nuxt/nuxt-plugins-typescript.md

 ## Injecting plugin

 Let's inject our plugin into Nuxt Context
-by addign a new property to the context under `@nuxt/types`.
+by adding a new property to the context under `@nuxt/types`.

 Add folloging code to `plugins/puppy.ts` file.